reifyhealth/specmonstah/README.md

 ent-db with the minimum ents needed so that I can retrieve them._
 Because `:todo-list` ents must refer to a `:user`, Specmonstah generates the `:user` ent `:u0`.
-Specmonstah only generates one `:user`, not two, because that's the mininum needed to satisfy the query.
+Specmonstah only generates one `:user`, not two, because that's the minimum needed to satisfy the query.

 Queries are maps, where each key is the name of an ent type, and each